 So, what do you use to listen to sped up media?
 It's important to have good tools for playing this back as poor ones will result in your audio or video skipping or jumping.

 Most podcatchers will include a speed up function, but I've been in love with Marco Arment's Overcast for the iPhone.
 Not only does it have the ability to speed up podcasts, but it has Smart Speed which analyzes the track and removes pauses and gaps in talk shows.
 I can easily listen to a podcast at 2x and with Smart Speed turned on, I sometimes see the track jump to 2.3x with the gaps taken out.

 The YouTube player has speeding up to 2x built in but I prefer to watch my tutorials with VLC.
 I use the

 youtube-dl command line tool to download my youtube videos for offline viewing and then use VLC to speed them up.
-VLC is the best piece of software I’ve found for listening to watching media so far.
+VLC is the best piece of software I've found for listening to and watching media so far.